-Microphone
+■ Microphone

-When using the microphone
+■When using the microphone

-- It is unnecessary to speak directly into the microphone when giving a command. - It is not necessary to wait for the confirmation beep before speaking a command. - Voice commands may not be recognized if: - Spoken too quickly. - Spoken at a low or high volume. - The roof or windows are open. - Passengers are talking while voice commands are spoken. - The air conditioning speed is set high. - The air conditioning vents are turned towards the microphone. - In the following conditions, the system may not recognize the command properly and using voice commands may not be possible: - The command is incorrect or unclear.
-Note that certain words, accents or speech patterns may be difficult for the system to recognize. - There is excessive background noise, such as wind noise.
+- It is unnecessary to speak directly into the microphone when giving a command. - Voice commands may not be recognized if: - · Spoken too quickly. - · Spoken at a low or high volume. - · The roof or windows are open. - · Passengers are talking while voice commands are spoken. - · The air conditioning speed is set high. - The air conditioning vents are turned towards the microphone. - In the following conditions, the system may not recognize the command properly and using voice commands may not be possible: - The command is incorrect or unclear.
+Note that certain words, accents or speech patterns may be difficult for the system to recognize. - · There is excessive background noise, such as wind noise.